MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0023.md

 In version 2.0, the procedure `MyProcedure` is now returning a boolean.
 However, it does not break the compilation of dependent extensions because they were not consuming the return type of the procedure.

 > [!IMPORTANT]
 > Adding a return type to a procedure is a runtime breaking changes.
 Dependent extensions that are referencing the procedure must be recompiled in order to avoid experiencing issues at runtime.
-OnPrem, this can be done using [Repair-NavApp](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/repair-navapp).
-In SaaS, we do not allow adding return types, this is validated by [AS0102](appsourcecop-as0102.md).
+For on-premises installations this can be done using [Repair-NavApp](/powershell/module/microsoft.dynamics.nav.apps.management/repair-navapp).
+For SaaS, we do not allow adding return types, this is validated by the rule [AS0102](appsourcecop-as0102.md).

 ### Example 2 - Adding a TryFunction attribute to a procedure